vilbeyli/VQEngine-Legacy/Documentation/README.md

 # Engine Design

 Below is the collection of resources used for building the VQEngine.
-Items marked with star\* are implemented in the codebase.
+Items marked with star\* are implemented in the codebase - some are partial implementations.

 ## Conference Talks & YouTube Content